 You might choose to specialise with individuals and/or companies in a specific area such as health or finance, if you have the right background in these areas prior to your coaching career.

-Business owners often need help with things such as staff relationships, succession, delegation, even work life balance and so your job as their coach is to help them clarify their business direction and help them work through any obstacles.
-If you have the right background you may also help them in a consultants role with ROI matters and other financial aspects.
+Business owners often need help with things such as staff relationships, succession, delegation, even work life balance and family issues and so your job as their coach is to help them clarify their business direction and help them work through any obstacles and challenges.
+If you have the right background you may also help them in a consultants role with a SWOT analysis ROI matters and other financial aspects.

-Personally I‘ve found that most business owners know what needs doing, they just need help overcoming overwhelm and taking small steps.
+Personally I‘ve found that most business owners know what needs doing, they just need help overcoming overwhelm and support sorting out their priorities.

 Workplace coaching is a common practice in corporate environments and can be one of the most interesting and profitable niches to explore.